gopheracademy/gopheracademy-web/content/advent-2018/modules-and-athens.md

 ### Federation

-Federation is important tome because it promotes collaboration and open-ness.
+Federation is important to me because it promotes collaboration and open-ness.
 I don't want the community to end up with a single module registry that holds all the code, and nobody else can participate.